modelint/xuml-populate/README.md

 Here we support the Shlaer-Mellor variant of Executable UML exclusively.

+## Command usage

+`% modeldb -s elevator`

+Assuming your system is named 'elevator' and is in the current working directory with the internal structure defined below, will output a file named `mmdb_elevator.ral`.
+This *.ral file is a text file serialization of a TclRAL database.

+Your user model is loaded into the Shlaer-Mellor Metamodel and, if there are no errors, you know you have a Shlaer-Mellor Executable Model that doesn't break any of the rules defined by the metamodel.

+You can load and view it using TclRAL or PyRAL or feed it to other downstream Blueprint tools such as the Model Executor which among its tasks will generate a user model database.

 ## Input to the populator

 Each system is defined in a single package broken down into standard hierarchy of folders like so: